What’s a General Plan & How Can it Impact Our Climate?

 Fundamentally, a General Plan must organize information in a way that can guide action, and in the state of California, information must be sorted into specific categories.
 Like a blueprint, just as any building must have an entrance, roof, walls, etc. so too a general plan must contain certain “elements” that group together the many factors that guide a city’s growth.

 Of course, the General Plan usually doesn’t just dive into the details.
 Most start with some background on the city or county’s current condition, followed by a vision statement that lays out where they hope to be at the end of the Plan’s lifespan.
-Then comes the policy-oriented material, organized into at least the following seven core elements:
+Then comes the policy-oriented material, organized into at least the following nine core elements:

 Cities are also free to add other, non-required elements.
 Common optional elements include: